All Products

 Platform For AI:Model evaluation (ModelEval)

-Model evaluation (ModelEval) is a PAI tool that evaluates the performance of large language models (LLMs) in specific or general scenarios.
-You can use authoritative public datasets or your custom datasets to quantitatively analyze the capabilities of a model.
-This analysis provides data to support model selection, fine-tuning, and version iteration.
+Model evaluation (ModelEval) is a tool on the PAI platform that enables comprehensive and efficient evaluation of large language models (LLMs) in specific or general scenarios.
+It uses authoritative public datasets or custom business datasets to quantitatively analyze model capabilities, providing data to support model selection, fine-tuning, and version iteration.

 Getting started: Complete your first model evaluation in 5 minutes

-This section describes how to complete a simple evaluation task with minimal configuration.
-You will evaluate the Qwen3-4B model using the public CMMLU dataset.
+This section guides you through a simple evaluation task with minimal configuration.
+You will evaluate the Chinese comprehension and inference capabilities of the Qwen3-4B model using the public CMMLU dataset.

-1. Log in to the PAI console.
+1. Log on to the PAI console.
 In the left navigation pane, choose Model Application > Model Evaluation (ModelEval).

 2. On the Model Evaluation page, click Create Task.

-3. Basic Configuration: The default Task Name and Result Output Path are system-generated.
+3. Basic Configurations: Use the system-generated Task Name and Result Output Path.

 Note

-If a default OSS storage path is not set for the workspace, you must manually specify a result output path.
+If a default OSS storage path is not set for the workspace, manually select a result output path.

 • Set Evaluation Object Type to Public Model.